seeq12/seeq-clustering/README.md

 ##### Errors:

 - `ValueError('unable to determine any cluster structure, try reducing mcs, or data size')` No cluster structure was observed.
-The most likely problem is that the min cluster size (mcs) specified is too large.
-Try reducing it slightly.
+The most likely problem is that the min cluster size (MCS) specified is too large or the dataset is too small.
+Try reducing MCS or increasing the dataset size (*i.e.* Display Range) slightly.

 #### How it works (Visual)